-REVENUE RECOGNITION Revenue is recognized as services are rendered and performance obligations are satisfied.
-OCC's revenues primarily consist of clearing fee revenues, which include per contract charges for clearing services, which are billed on a monthly basis and recorded as a receivable.
-Amounts due are paid within five days after month-end.
-Data service fees are charged monthly based on a tiered fee structure and services provided may include access to OCC's proprietary clearing system and proprietary website, as well as receipt of files or report bundles.
-Exercise fees are charged for each contract exercised and are also billed on a monthly basis.
-Investment and interest income is recorded on an accrual basis when earned.
-No estimates are used for recording the above fees as they are based on a published fee schedule or agreement.
-NEW ACCOUNTING PRONOUNCEMENTS In February 2016, the FASB issued ASU 2016-02 Leases, Topic 842, which supersedes Topic 840, Leases.
+In February 2016, the FASB issued ASU 2016-02 Leases, Topic 842, which supersedes Topic 840, Leases.
 This ASU increases the transparency and comparability of organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 At the lease commencement date, a lessee recognizes a lease liability and right-of-use asset, which is initially measured at the present value of future lease payments.
 There are two approaches for amortizing the right-of-use asset.
-Under the finance lease approach, interest on the lease liability is recognized separately from amortization of the right-of-use asset.
+Under the finance lease approach, interest on the lease liability is recognized separately from amortization of the rightof-use asset.
 Repayments of the principal portion of the lease liability will be classified as financing activities and payments of interest on the lease liability and variable lease payments will be classified as operating activities in the statement of cash flows.
 Under the operating lease approach, the cost of the lease is calculated on a straight-line basis over the life of the lease term.
 All cash payments are classified as operating activities in the statement of cash flows.
 Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) Effective Dates for Certain Entities ("ASU 2020-05"), deferred the effective date of ASU 2016-02.
 This ASU is effective for annual periods beginning after December 15, 2021 for nonpublic companies.
-OCC is evaluating the impact this change will have on its financial statements and disclosures.
+Therefore, OCC will adopt the new standard on January 1, 2022.
+This standard will have a significant impact on OCC's statement of financial condition since it requires a liability and corresponding asset to be recognized for operating leases representing the right to use the leased asset over the term.
+As of January 1, 2022, the Corporation has a right-of-use asset and lease liability of approximately \$87 million, which is comprised primarily of office leases.
+OCC does not expect a material impact to OCC's statement of income and comprehensive income.